Self-Experimentation Is The Future

 So the most actionable advice I can think of is this: Learn a method that helps you give yourself better advice.

-You don’t get all the completed thoughts and actions – you get what you need to get started experimenting on your own.
-A technique.
-And now you can start giving yourself actionable advice on posture, movement, skills.
+Instead, you get all the principles and practices you need to start experimenting on your own.
+And now you can start giving yourself actionable advice.
+First with posture and movement, and later with other skills.